brad240-debug/CharlesSchwab-Tax-Lot-Extractor/README.md

 # Charles Schwab Tax Lot Extractor - Chrome Extension

 ## Issue #6 Fixed "Buttons Not Found" -
 Fix is limited to the Content.js file to get the Execution running again, and populate the Export File.
 The below is all still pertinent.

+## Description:
-### Description:   A Chrome Extension that automates the extraction of tax lot data from Charles Schwab's positions page, built following Test-Driven Development (TDD) principles.
+A Chrome Extension that automates the extraction of tax lot data for Positions to a .CVS File download from Charles Schwab's positions page, built following Test-Driven Development (TDD) principles.

 ## Features